Vladimir Karapetoff

-Vladimir Karapetoff (January 8, 1876 in Saint Petersburg, Russian Empire – January 11, 1948) was a Russian-American electrical engineer, inventor, professor, and author.
+Vladimir Karapetoff (January 8, 1876 – January 11, 1948) was a Russian-American electrical engineer, inventor, professor, and author.

 Life

+Karapetoff was born in Saint Petersburg, Russian Empire in 1876.
 He was the son of Nikita Ivanovich Karapetov and Anna Joakimovna Karapetova.
 Karapetoff first studied at Petersburg State University of Means of Communication taking his first certification in 1897 and a second in 1902.
 During his studies he was a consultant to the Russian government and served as an instructor teaching electrical engineering and hydraulics in three of Saint Petersburg's colleges.

 In 1899, he went to the Technische Hochschule Darmstadt to study power systems, he wrote Über Mehrphasige Stromsysteme in 1900.

-In 1903 Karapetoff emigrated to the United States and apprenticed at Westinghouse Electric and Manufacturing Company.
+In 1902, Karapetoff emigrated to the United States and apprenticed at Westinghouse Electric and Manufacturing Company.
 The following year he began his long association with Cornell University as professor of electrical engineering.

 Karapetoff published the first part of his Engineering Applications of Higher Mathematics in 1911, and followed with parts two to five in 1916.
 That year he also published Electrical Measurements and Testing, Direct and Alternating Current.

 The American Institute of Electrical Engineers made him a Fellow in 1912.
 He became a charter member of the American Association of University Professors in 1915.
 Karapetoff was a research editor for Electrical World from 1917 to 1926.

 As a member of the Socialist Party of America, Karapetoff ran for the New York State Senate in 1910; and for New York State Engineer and Surveyor in the State elections of 1914, 1920 and 1924.